isabella232/mobile-services.pt-BR/help/universal-windows/c-configuration/c.json.md

    Envia as ocorrências em lotes.

    For example, if set to `50`, hits are queued until 50 are stored, then all queued hits are sent.
-Requer `offlineEnabled=true`, e o valor padrão é `0` (Sem lotes).
+Exige `offlineEnabled=true`e o valor padrão é `0` (Sem agrupamento).

 * **privacyDefault**